 In addition, the committee evaluated and identified risks and opportunities related to the environment including climate change following the various references and standards including Climate-related Financial Disclosures recommendations, and discussed the direction of the Company's environmental initiatives, such as waste recovery and recycling based on these standards and efforts toward a circular economy.
+We published a separate report on this Climate Change Challenges.

 The Group has continuously explored different ways to grow our business while undertaking challenges associated with the reduction of greenhouse gas emissions and improving our positive impact towards the environment and society.
 Through the development of our technology, products and services that contribute to environmental protection and energy conservation and the mitigation of global warming, we aim to reduce the world's greenhouse gas emissions while further developing our businesses.
-We will focus on disclosing environmental, social and governance ("ESG") information, including climate change.
+We will focus on disclosing environmental, social and governance ("ESG") information, including climate change and pollution control.

-In FY2021, we further strengthened the Group's commitments to various aspects of sustainability development, especially on the governance, health and safety of our employees, environmental sustainability and emissions and climate changes and sustainable supply chain.
-Our sustainability report covers our accomplishments in FY2021 during which time we took important steps to strengthen and integrate our sustainability vision, which is key to the long-term sustainable growth, development, and profitability of the Group.
+In FY2022, we continue to strengthen the Group's commitments to various aspects of sustainability development, especially on the governance, health and safety of our employees, environmental sustainability and emissions and climate changes, and pollution control, and sustainable supply chain.
+Our sustainability report covers our accomplishments in FY2022 during which time we took important steps to strengthen and integrate our sustainability vision, which is key to the long-term sustainable growth, development, and profitability of the Group.
 We have dedicated additional resources to fully control, digitize and integrate our sustainability initiatives.
-These initiatives are aimed to recognize opportunities for profitability, continuous improvement, build enterprise value, preserves business integrity, and protects our reputation.
+These initiatives are aimed to recognize opportunities for profitability, continuous improvement, build enterprise value, preserve business integrity, and protects our reputation.

 At the Group level, we continuously develop advanced technology to help our customers create sustainable products and services that make their critical parts last longer, perform better and look beautiful and recyclable in their critical processes.
-In short, we research, develop, and build unique advanced technology to support and extend the critical processes for our customers' businesses.
-Our technology helps customers to:

-- (a) PROTECT the surfaces of their critical parts used in everyday production; - (b) PRESERVE their critical parts materials, so that they last longer in everyday production; - (c) PROVIDE for a sustainable future via recycling, repairing, re-engineering, refurbishment, and re-coating, etc.
+In short, we research, develop, and build unique advanced technology and capabilities to support and extend the critical processes for our customers' businesses.
+Our technology helps customers to (a) PROTECT the surfaces of their critical parts used in everyday production; (b) PRESERVE their critical parts materials, so that they last longer in everyday production; (c) PROVIDE for a sustainable future via recycling, repairing, re-engineering, refurbishment, and re-coating, etc.

 The Group continuously develop business opportunities in alignment with our Sustainable Development Goals that are most relevant for the Group by re-engineering more shared values from fewer resources and turning societal concerns and environmental challenges into our product and services innovations for our global customers.
-We believe in delivering to both our stakeholders and social values for the long-term growth by building excellent corporate governance that will contribute positively to the society and the environment.
+We believe in delivering to both our stakeholders and social values for the long-term growth by building excellent corporate governance that will contribute positively to society and the environment.

-The Group has continuously spent considerable time and resources in shifting our business models towards becoming more sustainable and more digital.
-We have also been successful in identifying new opportunities, as evidenced by our investments in digitization of advanced production system, expanding our production capacity, and the re-engineering of our water usage and conservation systems as well as our waste treatment and discharge systems, which have become the leader in terms of semiconductor parts processing support technology as well as in environmental sustainability.
+The Group has continuously spent considerable time and resources in shifting our business models towards becoming more sustainable and more digital and more automated.
+We have also been successful in identifying new opportunities, as evidenced by our investments in digitization of advanced production system, expanding our production capacity, and the re-engineering of our water usage and conservation systems, renewable energy system as well as our waste treatment and discharge systems, which have become the leader in terms of semiconductor parts processing support technology as well as in environmental sustainability.